rabbitmq/rabbitmq-clusterer/README.md

 * `rabbitmqctl eval 'rabbit_clusterer:apply_config().'`

-  **This will only have any effect if there is an entry in the `rabbitmq.config` file for the clusterer as above, and a path is specified as the value rather than a config directly.**
+  **This will only have any effect if there is an entry in the `rabbitmq.config` file for the Clusterer as above, and a path is specified as the value rather than a config directly.**

   If that is the case, then this will cause the node to reload the file containing cluster config and apply it.
-Note that you cannot change the path itself in the `rabbitmq.config` file dynamically: neither Rabbit nor the clusterer will pick up any changes to that file without restarting the whole Erlang node.
+Note that you cannot change the path itself in the `rabbitmq.config` file dynamically: neither Rabbit nor the Clusterer will pick up any changes to that file without restarting the whole Erlang node.

 * `rabbitmqctl eval 'rabbit_clusterer:apply_config("/path/to/my/other/cluster.config").'`